Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 Suppose that $A$ is a graded $\Bbbk$-algebra.
 Then a graded $A$-module $M$ has a \emph{linear resolution} if it is generated in degree $0$ and there is a projective resolution $P_\bullet\to M$ such that each $P_i$ is a graded $A$-module generated in degree $i$ for all $i\geq 0$ and the maps in the resolution all have degree $0$.
 One says that $A$ is a \emph{Koszul algebra} if $A_0$ is a semisimple $\Bbbk$-algebra and $A_0$, considered as a graded $A$-module concentrated in degree $0$, has a linear resolution.
 In the case $A=\Bbbk Q/I$ for a homogeneous admissible ideal, one has that $A_0\cong \Bbbk^{|Q_0|}$ is a semisimple algebra.
 Also observe that in this case $A_0$ admits a linear resolution if and only if each simple $A$-module (viewed as a graded module concentrated in degree $0$) has a linear resolution.
 A $\Bbbk$-algebra $A$ admits at most one grading (up to isomorphism of graded algebras) making it Koszul.

-Koszul algebras are always quadratic~\cite{beilinson} but the converse is false.
+\nomenclature[R, 06]{$\Ext(A)$}{$\Ext$-algebra of the algebra $A$} Koszul algebras are always quadratic~\cite{beilinson} but the converse is false.
 The quadratic dual of a Koszul algebra is also called its \emph{Koszul dual} .
 If $A$ is a graded $\Bbbk$-algebra, the \emph{$\Ext$-algebra} of $A$ is the graded $\Bbbk$-algebra with multiplication given by the Yoneda composition.
 If $A$ is a Koszul algebra, then $A^!\cong \Ext(A)^{op}$ and $\Ext(\Ext(A))\cong A$.
 See~\cite{beilinson} for details.